machouinard/aviation-weather-from-noaa/readme.txt

 * Create multiple instances using either widget or shortcode
 * WP-CLI Integration

+= Gutenberg Block =
+A new `AWFN Block` can be found in the Widgets section.

 = Shortcode Usage: ( shown with defaults ) =
     [adds_weather apts='KSMF' hours=2 show_metar=1 show_taf=1 show_pireps=1 show_station_info=1 radial_dist=100 title='']